UniversitaDellaCalabria/uniAuth/README.md

     - attributes release (force a set or release what requested by sp);
     - attribute rewrite and creation, fully configurable AttributeProcessors per SP, every aspect of attribute release can be customized from scratch;
     - agreement screen message, availability, data consent form.
-- Configurable log rotation through uwsgi;
+- Configurable log rotation through uwsgi and python logging;
 - Importable StoredPersistentID for each user, from migrations from another IDP;
 - An optional LDAP web manager with a configurable app (`ldap_peoples`) through `django-ldap-academia-ou-manager <https://github.com/peppelinux/django-ldap-academia-ou-manager>`__;
-- Multiple LDAP sources through `pyMultiLDAP <https://github.com/peppelinux/pyMultiLDAP>`__;
+- _Multiple LDAP_ sources through [pyMultiLDAP](https://github.com/peppelinux/pyMultiLDAP);
-- Multifactor support, as originally available in djangosaml2idp;
+- _Multifactor Authentication_ support, as originally available in djangosaml2idp;
+- _aacli_ and _mdquery_ management command (yes, inspired by Shibboleth IdP);
 - Detailed logs.